jslmariano/c24_srdev-test/README.md

 __Answer: <#List of issues and action plans ordered by priority>__

-Question #2 - Optimized SQL Query
+Question #2 - Database Schema and SQL
 ---
 Refer to q2-erd.png in this repository. https://gitlab.com/cafe24ph/srdev-test/-/blob/master/q2-erd.png